cdibbs/linq2ldap.core/readme.md

 ## Contributing

-We accept [donations] and pull requests!
+Do you appreciate the hard work that went into this software?
+We accept [donations]!

 [banner]: https://github.com/cdibbs/linq2ldap.core/blob/master/resources/header.svg "The only way to discover the limits of the possible is to go beyond them into the impossible. - Arthur C. Clarke"
 [1]: https://github.com/cdibbs/linq2ldap.core/blob/master/Linq2Ldap.Core/Specification.cs#L42